shhawkins/chord-wheel-writer/README.md

 ## 🗺️ Roadmap

 - [ ] Improved timeline interaction
-- [ ] Add more custom voices from live sampled instruments using tone.js
+- [ ] Add more custom voices from live sampled instruments
 - [ ] MIDI export — Load your song into a DAW and keep developing your ideas
 - [ ] More interactive music theory modules
 - [ ] Additional songwriting prompts and exercises